ultraleap/UnrealPlugin/README.md

 Be sure to take a look at examples 2 through 6 to see how interaction objects can have their behavior fine-tuned to meet the specific needs of your application.
 The standard workflow for writing custom blueprints for interaction objects goes something like this:

-- Be sure your object has an IEGrabComponent (or an IEButtonGrabComponent which inherits from IEGrabComponent)
+- Be sure your object has an IEGrabComponent (or an IEButtonGrabComponent which inherits from IEGrabComponent) attached
 - Add your own custom SceneComponent or ActorComponent derived Component and reference the IEGrabComponent
 - Bind to the events the IEGrabComponent of IEGrabberComponent exposes to customise and extend the behaviour